ZKyNetOfficial/ZKyNet-android-client-beta/README.md

 ## Translation

-TORUS VPN inherits the translation infrastructure from the original WG Tunnel project.
+ZKyNet VPN inherits the translation infrastructure from the original WG Tunnel project.
 For translation contributions, please refer to the [original WG Tunnel project](https://github.com/zaneschepke/wgtunnel) on Weblate.

 ## License and Legal

-TORUS VPN is based on [WG Tunnel](https://github.com/zaneschepke/wgtunnel) by Zane Schepke and is licensed under the MIT License.
+ZKyNet VPN is based on [WG Tunnel](https://github.com/zaneschepke/wgtunnel) by Zane Schepke and is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 **Original Project**: [WG Tunnel](https://github.com/zaneschepke/wgtunnel) - Copyright © 2023-2025 Zane Schepke
-**TORUS Modifications**: Copyright © 2025 TheTorusProject
+**ZKyNet Modifications**: Copyright © 2025 ZKyNet